metasidd/ColorTokensKit-iOS/Readme.md

 # Features

-ColorTokensKit is a powerful design library that extends Swift's native capabilities by offering ergonomic access to the LCH color system, and 100's of pre-defined colors built using the LCH color system.
+ColorTokensKit is a powerful design library that extends Swift's native capabilities by offering ergonomic access to the LCH color system, and thousands of accessible colors.

 - 📱 Designed for Apple apps
 - ⭐️ Easy to use color token APIs